Riku185/VisionChat-LLM-Workbench/README.md

 ## 📸 Screenshots

-Screenshots is available in the assets folder, Kindly check 'em out over there
+Screenshots of the app are available in the assets folder, Kindly check 'em out for as to how the app looks

 ## 🤝 Contributing